-(a) The Employer and the Union agree to foster and promote a workplace environment free from harassment.

-(b) Nothing in this article limits the Employer's managerial and supervisory rights and responsibilities or the exercise of those rights and responsibilities as provided for in the Management Rights Article of this Collective Agreement.

-(c) Any complaints pertaining to this article may be referred by the Union to Steps 1 and 2 of the grievance procedure or the owners if the respondent is excluded from the bargaining unit under this Collective Agreement or may be taken by the employee to the British Columbia Council of Human Rights.

-(d) An employee who files a written complaint, which would be seen by a reasonable person to be frivolous, vindictive or vexatious, may be subject to disciplinary action.
-Disciplinary action taken may be grieved pursuant to Article 8 - Grievance Procedure.
+- (a) The Employer and the Union agree to foster and promote a workplace environment free from harassment and bullying. - (b) Nothing in this article limits the Employer's managerial and supervisory rights and responsibilities or the exercise of those rights and responsibilities as provided for in the Management Rights article of this collective agreement. - (c) Any complaints pertaining to this article may be referred by the Union to Step 2 of the grievance procedure under this collective agreement or may be taken by the employee to the British Columbia Human Rights Tribunal. - (d) An employee who files a written complaint, which would be seen by a reasonable person to be frivolous, vindictive or vexatious, may be subject to disciplinary action.
+Disciplinary action taken may be grieved pursuant to Article 8 Grievance Procedure.